k-Knight/KMinimalist/README.md

 ### Style definition

 Style is defined as a ***[table]*** that contains style elements.
-Style elements can be regular Factorio API style elements, see [reference](https://lua-api.factorio.com/latest/LuaStyle.html).
+Style elements can be regular Factorio API style elements, see [API reference](https://lua-api.factorio.com/latest/LuaStyle.html).
 For convenience also supports syntactic sugar elements that are listed below:

 * **``width_f``** – sets ``minimal_width``, ``maximal_width`` and ``width`` to the same ***[number]*** value
 * **``height_f``** – sets ``minimal_height``, ``maximal_height`` and ``height`` to the same ***[number]*** value